-Please forgive the vernacular and slang used in today’s thoughts.
+Please forgive the vocabulary and slang used in today’s thoughts.
 I found I couldn’t express my point in my usual devotional style.

 DUH!!
 People are so stupid.

-DUH!!
-Really?
 Rehoboam, let me get this straight.
-You’re saying that your good old boy’s network made up of your high school buddies knows more about boring stuff like running a kingdom than all the trusted advisors of the greatest empire of all times?
+You’re saying that your good old boy’s network made up of your high school buddies knows more about boring stuff like running a kingdom than all the trusted advisors of one the greatest empire of all time?
 The people are complaining about unfair work practices, and you decide the best way to deal with employee dissatisfaction is to make them work harder and take away more of their rights.
-You do so just to ensure you and your buddies may continue to live in the lap of luxury?
-You must have missed the “Let my people go” story that your teachers probably tried to drill into your skull because you were too busy making spit balls in class.
+You do so to ensure you can continue to live in the lap of luxury?
+You must have missed the “Let my people go” story that your teachers probably tried to drill into your skull because you were too busy making spitballs in class.
 How did that decision work for you?
-I bet you didn’t have a lot of employees signing up for a new contract.
+I bet you didn’t have many employees signing up for a new contract.

 How does that work for any leader?
 Not well.